-Such a definition will be made officially as Definition 12 in §3.1, and then the collection of natural numbers will be called N. Our theoretical work in this chapter and the next will give clear meanings to the expressions 0 and n + 1.
-In Definition 15, we shall have a non-recursive definition of a class denoted by ω , and then the classs denoted by $\bigcup \omega$ will be called the class of formal natural numbers.
-We shall show that we may assume \mathbb{N} is just $\bigcup \omega$; but we cannot prove that they are the same.
-After Theorem 43, we shall have that $\bigcup \omega$ and ω are the same.
+Such a definition will be made officially as Definition 10 in §4.1, and then the collection of natural numbers will be called N. Our theoretical work in this chapter and the next will give clear meanings to the expressions 0 and n + 1.
+In Definition 13, we shall have a non-recursive definition of a class denoted by $\omega$ , and then the classs denoted by $\bigcup \omega$ will be called the class of formal natural numbers.
+We shall show that we may assume N is just $\bigcup \omega$ ; but we cannot prove that they are the same.
+After Theorem 48, we shall know that $\bigcup \omega$ and $\omega$ are the same class.
 Meanwhile, we do not officially have the natural numbers.
-Unofficially, we may note that their recursive definition makes possible the usual method of inductive proof, whereby every natural number has some property if 1) 0 has the property, and 2) n+1 has the property on the assumption that n has the property.
+Unofficially, we may note that their recursive definition above makes possible the usual method of inductive proof, whereby every natural number has some property if 1) 0 has the property, and 2) n+1 has the property on the assumption that n has the property.
 In general, an inductive proof has as many parts as the corresponding recursive definition.
 Our first example of an inductive proof concerning formulas will be Lemma 2 below; the proof will have four parts, like Definition 1.
-When a string is a formula, then the history of its construction as a formula can be shown in a tree, called the parsing tree of the formula.16 For example, the parsing tree for the formula $$\neg(\exists x \, x \in x \Rightarrow x \notin x)$$ is as in Figure 2.4.
+When a string is a formula, then the history of its construction as a formula can be shown in a tree, called the parsing tree of the formula.
+For example, the parsing tree for the formula $$\neg(\exists x \, x \in x \Rightarrow x \notin x)$$ &lt;sup>16I take the terminology from Chiswell and Hodges [6], who make much use of parsing trees.
+Strictly, such trees are examples of labelled trees.
+The Wikipedia article on parsing trees in the present sense has the heading Parse tree (on March 6, 2011), although I added the alternative form Parsing tree. is as in Figure 2.2.
 In the definition of formula, if implications did not

-Figure 2.4.
-A parsing tree have parentheses, then the parsing tree for a given formula might not be 16I take the terminology from Chiswell and Hodges [6], who make much use of parsing trees.
-Strictly, such trees are examples of labelled trees.
-The Wikipedia article on parsing trees in the present sense has the heading Parse tree (on March 6, 2011), although I added the alternative form parsing tree. unique; there might be more than one way to construct the same formula.
+Figure 2.2.
+A parsing tree

+have parentheses, then the parsing tree for a given formula might not be unique; there might be more than one way to construct the same formula.
 With the definition of formula as it is, the parsing tree is unique.
-This is a consequence of Theorem 1 below, which takes a bit of work to prove.
-Part of the proof is easy; it is the following immediate consequence of the definitions: Lemma 1.
+This is a consequence of Theorem 2 below, which takes a bit of work to prove.
+Part of the proof is easy; it is the following immediate consequence of the definitions:

+Lemma 1.

 - 1. Atomic formulas begin with terms.

-- 2. Negations begin with \neg .
+- 2. Negations begin with $\neg$ .

 - 3. Implications begin with (.

-- 4. Instantiations begin with \exists .
+- 4. Instantiations begin with $\exists$ .

-Note well that none of the symbols \neg , (, and \exists is a term, and none is the same as any other.
-So an atomic formula cannot also be a negation, a negation cannot also be an implication, and so forth.
+Note well that none of the symbols $\neg$ , (, and $\exists$ is a term, and none is the same as any other.
+So an atomic formula cannot also be a negation, an implication, or an instantiation; a negation cannot also be an implication or an instantiation; and an implication cannot be an instantiation.
 There remains the question of whether an implication can be an implication in more than one way.
 Does an implication have a unique antecedent and consequent?
-We shall be able to settle this by means of the next lemma.
+We shall be able to settle this question by means of the next lemma.
 We shall use the following terminology.
 A proper initial segment of a string is the string that results from deleting one or more (but not all) symbols from the end.
-An initial segment of a string is either a proper initial segment, or the string itself.
-Lemma 2.
-No proper initial segment of a formula is a formula.

-Proof.
-We prove the lemma in the following version: for all formulas φ , - no proper initial segment of φ is a formula, and - φ is not a proper initial segment of a formula.
+An initial segment of a string is either a proper initial segment of the string, or the string itself. tree em:4 lem:pis Proof.
+We prove the lemma in the following version: for all formulas $\varphi$ , - no proper initial segment of $\varphi$ is a formula, and - $\varphi$ is not a proper initial segment of a formula.